bridlin/finding_ORIs/README.md

 ## The second script finding_ORIs.sh will use aligend reads (sorted bam) and outputs bed files of the detected ORIs

-- seperation of mapped reads in minus and plus strand (samtools)
+- seperation of mapped reads in minus and plus strand (samtools 1.13)
-- strand-seperated peak calling (macs2)
+- strand-seperated peak calling (macs2 2.2.7.1)
-- peak filtering (bedtools and awk) based on three criterias:
+- peak filtering (bedtools 2.2.0.0 and awk) based on three criterias:
     - distance of minus and plus strand peaks
     - no complete overlap between plus and minus strand peaks
     - right strand orientation (minus followed by plus)